SynapseProject/syntinel.docs/docs/implementations/amazon-web-services.md

 This admin method exports the configuration tables (and optionally, the Signal history table) to an S3 bucket as a JSON file.

-If no filename is provided in the request header, Syntinel will write the export to the S3 bucket where the lambda code and cloud formation templates were executed at installation.
+If no filename is provided in the request body, Syntinel will write the export to the S3 bucket where the lambda code and cloud formation templates were executed at installation.

 #### Request
 ````